lanphgphm/nutshell/README.md

 | `&&`   | Logical AND: Executes the second command only if the first command succeeds. |
 | `&`   | Running process in background |

-### Environment Variables
-- Environment variables for each session
-- `.nutshellrc` configuration file for persistent environment configuration

 ## Developer Setup
 ### Requirements
 - GCC 14.1.1